Home PageBlog › Cost of Dog Training by State

 Many trainers don’t list their prices publicly (and prices vary by dog)

 Since every dog is different, many experienced trainers have different prices based on your dog’s age, size, and breed.
-Most dog trainers offer different types of training, including non-service types like obedience training and non-psychiatric service training as well.
-For this reason, they don’t write a blanket price for all training on their website, and prefer that you reach out to them so they can understand more about the tasks you would need your service dog to perform and what kind of dog you have.
+Most dog trainers offer different types of training, including non-service types like obedience training and non-psychiatric service training.
+For this reason, they don’t write a blanket price for all training on their website and prefer that you reach out to them so they can understand more about the tasks you would need your service dog to perform and what kind of dog you have.
 Don’t hesitate to reach out and ask if you don’t find the information you need!

 About the Author: The writing team at Service Dog Certifications is made up of folks who really know their stuff when it comes to disability laws and assistance animals.
 Many of our writers and editors have service dogs themselves and share insights from their own experiences.
 All of us have a passion for disability rights and animals.